icssc/docs/pages/anteaterapi/contributor/getting-started-contributor.md

 # Getting Started

-Welcome to the **Contributor's Guide** for PeterPortal API.
+Welcome to the **Contributor's Guide** for Anteater API.
 This part of the documentation covers how to contribute to the project, as well as some technical details that may aid you in your journey in doing so.

-If you're a developer who's interested in using PeterPortal API in your next project, welcome!
+If you're a developer who's interested in using Anteater API in your next project, welcome!
 We've got you covered in the Developer's Guide [here](/docs/developers-guide/getting-started).

 ## Setting up your development environment

 To begin, you'll need to install the correct version of Node.js.
 We recommend using the [Node Version Manager (`nvm`)](https://github.com/nvm-sh/nvm), which is a painless way to ensure that you will always be using the correct version of Node.js.

-As of the time of writing, PeterPortal API targets the latest version of Node.js 18 (Hydrogen).
+As of the time of writing, Anteater API targets the latest version of Node.js 18 (Hydrogen).
 If you choose not to use `nvm`, please be aware that code tested with other versions of Node.js may not work as expected during our testing and deployment procedures.
 The rest of this guide will assume that you will be using `nvm`.

 After installing nvm per the instructions in its repository, execute the following command: